 The Board shall pay for two (2) days of initial training upon completion of thirty (30) days of employment and an additional two (2) days for training after sixty (60) days of employment for a total of four (4) days pay for initial training.

+First Aid and Cardiopulmonary Resuscitation (CPR) Training Required

+All school bus drivers, student transportation technicians, and employees that transport students shall, at a minimum, receive basic first aid and CPR training by a person with a valid certificate in first-aid training, including CPR, from the American Red Cross; or equivalent training that can be verified by documentary evidence.1

 Physicals

 Drivers may be reimbursed for physicals in accordance with the Board-negotiated contract price with physicians.
 The Board, at its discretion, may require a school bus driver to pass a routine physical examination or a special type of physical examination more often than annually.
 All physicals are to be signed by a licensed physician.